MossValley/terminal_chess/notes.md

  - reassign the piece.current_position to new coordinates if space is occupied by friend.piece
  - tell player move not possible and ask for new move
+- have a #is_path_clear which
+  - maps out path from start.position to end.position
+  - check colisions for each node on the way if collsions report move cannot be done not required for Knight class
+  - check for last end.position collision
+    if player.piece -> move cannot be done if enemy.piece -> take piece

 -- chess_pieces --
 Create chess pieces class